WNJE: History

 On January 7, 2008, 920 dropped the sports format and returned to WCHR's religious programming as the 1040 facility was converted into WNJE, a simulcast of ESPN Radio's New York City station, WEPN.

 The station, along with nine other Nassau stations in New Jersey and Pennsylvania, was purchased at bankruptcy auction by NB Broadcasting in May 2012.
 NB Broadcasting is controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
 Capital.
 In November, NB Broadcasting filed a motion to assign its rights to the stations to Connoisseur Media.

-On December 3, 2012, WCHR began simulcasting its religious programming on WNJE 1040.
+On December 3, 2012, WCHR began simulcasting its religious programming on WNJE (1040 AM).
 The sale to Connoisseur Media, at a price of $38.7 million, was consummated on May 29, 2013.

-On November 1, 2013, the format of 920 was changed to talk radio as "920 The Voice," featuring Premiere Radio Network's Glenn Beck, the syndicated Dave Ramsey show, America Now with Andy Dean and programming from Fox Sports Radio.
-Christian teaching programming continued to air on 1040, which assumed the WCHR call letters as 1040's former WNJE call sign was moved to 920.
+On November 1, 2013, the format of 920 was changed to talk radio as "920 The Voice", featuring Premiere Radio Networks' Glenn Beck, the syndicated Dave Ramsey show, America Now with Andy Dean and programming from Fox Sports Radio.
+Christian teaching programming continued to air on 1040, with the two stations swapping call signs.

-Early in January 2016, WNJE flipped formats to sports talk as "920 The Jersey," carrying much of the program lineup of Fox Sports Radio.
+Early in January 2016, WNJE flipped formats to sports talk as "920 The Jersey", carrying much of the program lineup of Fox Sports Radio.
 The station had been carrying Fox Sports Radio programming in the late night and overnight time periods.
-From 4-6 PM weekdays, WNJE features the Zach Gelb Show with host Zach Gelb a show that discusses local sports such as the New York and Philadelphia teams.
-WNJE features paid programming from 6 to 8 p.m. daily and on weekends, with much of the same paid programming carried over from its time as 920 The Voice.
+From 4-6 p.m. weekdays, WNJE featured the Zach Gelb Show with host Zach Gelb a show that discusses local sports such as the New York and Philadelphia teams.
+WNJE featured paid programming from 6 to 8 p.m. daily and on weekends, with much of the same paid programming carried over from its time as 920 The Voice.

 Effective July 2, 2018, Connoisseur Media sold WNJE and sister stations WCHR and WPST to Townsquare Media for $17.3 million.

-On September 1, 2020, WNJE rebranded as "920 ESPN New Jersey" and switched affiliations from Fox Sports radio to ESPN Radio.
+On September 1, 2020, WNJE rebranded as "920 ESPN New Jersey" and switched affiliations from Fox Sports Radio to ESPN Radio.
+In December 2023, Townsquare Media ended broadcasting on WNJE, along with WFNT in Flint, Michigan.